CerealPlayer/learning-react/README.md

 # React Learning Path

-These are all the projects I took to learn React while taking the [Maximilian Schwarzmüller's course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) on the matter.
+These are all the projects I did to learn React while taking the [Maximilian Schwarzmüller's course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) on the matter.
 I loved every second of it, and I cannot recommend this course enough.
 It is well detailed, well explained and has a lot of practicing to really understand the concepts.
 Thanks Max!

 ## Projects